The Gopakumar-Vafa formula for symplectic manifolds: Local models for wall crossings

 {\sc Type A.} $\gamma_A$ is a path in $\J$ such that the projection $\pi$ is transverse to $\gamma_A$ at $p$.

 {\sc Type B.} $\gamma_B$ is a path in $\J_C$ whose lift $\wt \gamma_B=\{ \iota_C\} \ti \gamma_B$ to $\M_C$ is transverse to $\W^1$ at $p$.

 The lemmas at the end of this section show that both types of paths are generic.
 But first, we will use Kuranishi's method to construct a local model for the moduli space over these paths.
-It is convenient to study both types simultaneously by considering embedded parameterized disks \bear S=\{(t, s)\} \subset \J \eear whose $t$-axis is a path $\gamma_B$ of Type~B and whose $s$-axis is a path $\gamma_A$ of Type~A. We then restrict \eqref{4.M.simple} over $S$ to obtain \bear \pi_S:\M^S\to S, \eear where $\M^S=\pi^{-1}(S)$ is the moduli space over $S$.
+It is convenient to study both types simultaneously by considering embedded parameterized disks \bear S=\{(t, s)\} \subset \J \eear whose $t$-axis is a path $\gamma_B$ of Type~B and whose $s$-axis is a path $\gamma_A$ of Type~A. We then restrict \eqref{5.M.simple} over $S$ to obtain \bear \pi_S:\M^S\to S, \eear where $\M^S=\pi^{-1}(S)$ is the moduli space over $S$.
+As in Section~5, we regard $p$ as a point in a slice ${\mathcal Slice}$ of the form \eqref{D.slice.S} with $m=1$ and, without changing notation, locally identify $\M_{emb}$ with the corresponding submanifold of the slice.

-\begin{defn} A 3-ball $B\subset {\mathcal Slice}_0$ with coordinates $(x, y ,z)$ centered at $p=(f,J)\in \W^1\setminus\A$ is {\em adapted to $S$ at $p$} if \begin{enumerate}[(a)] \item $\pi:B\to S$ is given by $ \pi(x,y,z)= (y,z)$. \\[-2mm] \item $\gamma_B(t) = (t,0)$ is a Type B path whose lift is $\tilde{\gamma}_B(t) = (0, t,0)$.\\[-2mm] \item $\gamma_A(s) = (0,s)$ is a Type A path. \\[-2mm] \item In terms of the splitting \eqref{4.ETJ}, $T_pB$ is spanned by $\partial_x = (\kappa, 0)$, $\partial_y = (0, K_B)$, and $\partial_z =(0,K_A)$, where $(\kappa,0)$ generates $\ker D_p\cong \R$, $K_A=\dot\gamma_A(0)$ and $K_B=\dot\gamma_B(0)$. \end{enumerate} \end{defn} With these assumptions, the transversality conditions in Type A and B are equivalent to \bear (a)\ \ K_A\not\in\im d\pi_p \qquad\mbox{and}\qquad (b)\ \ (0, K_B) \not\in T_p \W^1 \eear respectively.
+\begin{defn} A 3-ball $B\subset {\mathcal Slice}$ with coordinates $(x, y ,z)$ centered at $p=(f,J)\in \W^1\setminus\A$ is {\em adapted to $S$ at $p$} if \begin{enumerate}[(a)] \item $\pi:B\to S$ is given by $ \pi(x,y,z)= (y,z)$. \\[-2mm] \item $\gamma_B(t) = (t,0)$ is a Type B path whose lift is $\tilde{\gamma}_B(t) = (0, t,0)$.\\[-2mm] \item $\gamma_A(s) = (0,s)$ is a Type A path. \\[-2mm] \item In terms of the splitting \eqref{4.ETJ}, $T_pB$ is spanned by $\partial_x|_p = (\kappa, 0)$, $\partial_y|_p = (0, K_B)$, and $\partial_z|_p =(0,K_A)$, where $\kappa$ generates $\ker D_p\cong \R$, $K_A=\dot\gamma_A(0)$ and $K_B=\dot\gamma_B(0)$. \end{enumerate} \end{defn} With these assumptions, the transversality conditions in Type A and B are equivalent to \bear (a)\ \ K_A\not\in\im d\pi_p \qquad\mbox{and}\qquad (b)\ \ (0, K_B) \not\in T_p \W^1 \eear respectively.
 The requirement that $\gamma_B\subset \J_C$ also implies that $K_B$ vanishes along $f(C)$, so $(0, K_B)\in \ker \L_p=T_p\M_{emb}$; because $d\pi_p(0, K)=K$ this also means that $K_B\in \mathrm {im} \;d\pi_p$ and hence $K_A$ and $K_B$ are linearly independent.